james-hu/chat-about-video/README.md

 ```shell
 npm i @handy-common-utils/aws-utils @aws-sdk/s3-request-presigner @aws-sdk/client-s3
 ```

+## How the video is provided to ChatGPT or Gemini

+### ChatGPT

+There are two approaches for feeding video content to ChatGPT. `chat-about-video` supports both of them.

+**Frame image extraction:**

+- Integrate ChatGPT from Microsoft Azure or OpenAI effortlessly.
+- Utilize ffmpeg integration provided by this package for frame image extraction or opt for a DIY approach.
+- Store frame images with ease, supporting Azure Blob Storage and AWS S3.
+- GPT-4o and GPT-4 Vision Preview hosted in Azure allows analysis of up to 10 frame images.
+- GPT-4o and GPT-4 Vision Preview hosted in OpenAI allows analysis of more than 10 frame images.

+**Video indexing with Microsoft Azure:**

+- Exclusively supported by GPT-4 Vision Preview from Microsoft Azure.
+- Ingest videos seamlessly into Microsoft Azure's Video Retrieval Index.
+- Automatic extraction of up to 20 frame images using Video Retrieval Indexer.
+- Default integration of speech transcription for enhanced comprehension.
+- Flexible storage options with support for Azure Blob Storage and AWS S3.

+### Gemini

+`chat-about-video` supports sending Video frames directly to Google's API without using an intermediate storage.

+- Utilize ffmpeg integration provided by this package for frame image extraction or opt for a DIY approach.
+- Number of frame images is only limited by Gemini API in Google Cloud.

+## Code examples

 ### Example 1: Using GPT-4o or GPT-4 Vision Preview hosted in OpenAI with Azure Blob Storage